Jackal (Marvel Comics character): The Jackal's origin

-The day after Gwen's death, Warren's lab assistant Anthony Serba reveals he successfully cloned a frog using their research technology.
-Warren gives Serba tissue samples of Gwen and Peter, telling Serba it's of rat cells.
-Sometime later, Serba confronts Warren, stating that the clones are human and must be destroyed immediately.
-Panicking, Warren attempts to cover Serba's mouth to shut up, accidentally suffocating Serba.
+The day after Gwen's death, Warren's lab assistant Anthony Serba reveals that he successfully cloned a frog using their research technology.
+Warren gives Serba tissue samples of Gwen and Peter, telling Serba that they come from rat cells.
+Serba later confronts Warren, stating that the clones are human and must be destroyed immediately.
+Panicking, Warren attempts to cover Serba's mouth to shut him up, accidentally suffocating Serba.
 Unable to accept responsibility for his actions, Warren develops a second personality to carry the weight of his misdeeds dubbed "The Jackal".
 He further develops his alter ego by fashioning a green suit and gauntlets with sharp, claw-like razors on each finger, and by training himself athletically.
 During this time, he also continues to experiment with cloning humans.
-Kaine is the first successful clone of Peter despite suffering from a slow cloning degeneration and having regenerative abilities to elude death several times.
+Kaine is the first successful clone of Peter despite suffering from a slow cloning degeneration and having regenerative abilities to repeatedly elude death.

 The Jackal's hatred for Spider-Man manifests in his belief that Spider-Man is solely responsible for allowing Gwen, whom he loved, to die at the Goblin's hands.
-He harasses Spider-Man numerous times, setting Spider-Man up against other adversaries.
+He starts harassing Spider-Man, setting him up against other adversaries.
 Warren allies himself with the Punisher against Spider-Man.
 The Jackal next attempts to incite a gang war between Hammerhead and Doctor Octopus.
-Later, he equips wrestler Maxwell Markham with the Grizzly costume and powerful exoskeleton to assassinate newspaper publisher J. Jonah Jameson.
+Later, he equips wrestler Maxwell Markham with the Grizzly costume and a powerful exoskeleton to assassinate newspaper publisher J. Jonah Jameson.
 The Jackal then holds Parker hostage in a scheme to trap Spider-Man.
-Sometime after, he learns Spider-Man's identity.
+He eventually learns Spider-Man's identity.

 Out of his numerous attempts to create clones of Peter, only one is a perfect copy of the original.
 He also creates two clones of himself, one a direct copy and the other a modified clone harboring the Carrion virus.
 The Jackal helps the Tarantula (Anton Miguel Rodriguez) escape prison, and the two become partners.
-The Jackal captures Spider-Man, but promptly lets go after proving that Spider-Man is no match for the Jackal in a fair fight.
+The Jackal captures Spider-Man, but lets him go after proving that Spider-Man is no match for the Jackal in a fair fight.
 He then lures his nemesis to Shea Stadium and manipulates into battling his perfect clone of Peter by binding Daily Bugle reporter Ned Leeds to a bomb that only the original Spider-Man can disarm.
-But when a clone of Gwen tears off the Jackal's mask and confronts him on his crimes, Warren finally accepts responsibility for his actions.
+But when a clone of Gwen tears off the Jackal's mask and confronts him on his crimes, Warren accepts responsibility for his actions.
 He attempts to correct his wrongdoings by freeing Leeds, only to be caught in the bomb's explosion.